When You Need One and How to Get It

 Keeping your roll off dumpster in the street or on the sidewalk are the most common reasons you may need a permit.
 This is particularly true if your bin will block a public right-of-way.

 Even a 10 yard dumpster can be a hazard to motorists, obstruct vision or interfere with work done by city road crews.
-A permit ensures city officials are aware of the temporary placement and holds the resident or contractor accountable for any rules or regulations that aren’t followed.
+A dumpster placement permit ensures city officials are aware of the temporary on-street placement and holds the resident or contractor accountable for any rules or regulations that aren’t followed.

 When you call to order, one of our expert team members will help you choose the best place to deliver your roll off dumpster.
-If your town doesn’t allow street placement, or you want to avoid applying for a permit, we’ll work with you to find a way to place your dumpster on private property.
+If your town doesn’t allow street placement, or you want to avoid filling out a dumpster permit application, we’ll work with you to find a way to place your dumpster on private property.

-It’s not common, but some cities require a dumpster permit to park your dumpster rental on private property, such as your driveway.
-If that’s the case, you’ll need the permit even if your bin isn’t encroaching on a sidewalk or public street.
+It’s not common, but some cities have dumpster placement laws about parking your bin on private property, such as your driveway.
+If that’s the case, you may need a dumpster permit even if your bin isn’t encroaching on a sidewalk or public street.

 A homeowners association, or HOA, enforces rules and bylaws for members living in a self-governed neighborhood, condo community or co-op.
 They may have certain permits or restrictions related to roll off dumpsters, even if the municipality doesn’t.
 If you live in a community governed by an HOA, you must abide by its terms and fees.

 Some cities make it easier to find what you're looking for than others.
-Here are a few methods to search for what you need.
+Here are a few methods to search for a dumpster permit application.

 Most local government websites have a page that lists available permits.
 First, see if your town’s website has a “How Do I?” tab at the top.
 An “Apply for permit” link may be there.